-Magdalen also employs a part-time College Counsellor (Sophie Lopez-Welsch) to see students in College.
+Magdalen also employs a part-time College Counsellor to see students in College.
 All appointments are treated in the strictest confidence, and can be made by emailing counsellor@magd.ox.ac.uk.
 The Counsellor will be in College for the equivalent of one full day per week in term-time.
 If you would rather discuss personal problems with a Counsellor outside the College, then you can make an appointment with the University Counselling Service.
 This service is also free; you can make appointments by phone or online (01865 270300, email address: reception@counserv.ox.ac.uk), and will normally be seen for an initial consultation within two weeks.

 Any undergraduate may have assigned to them a Personal Tutor (a tutor in a subject different from their own) who can provide general support and guidance from the perspective of a tutorial fellow but without having academic oversight of the student's progress.
-Please contact the Student Support Administrators in the first instance if you wish to have a Personal Tutor assigned to you.
-All graduate students have a College Advisor assigned to them who can similarly be a source of general support and guidance.
+Please contact the Student Support Administrators in the first instance if you wish to have a Personal Tutor assigned to you (see section 13, above).
+All graduate students have a College Advisor assigned to them who can similarly be a source of general support and guidance (see sections 23 and 24, below).

 Professional help for any medical problems, including depression, eating disorders, and sexual matters can be sought through the College Doctors (01865 311500).
 Outside normal surgery hours you should ask the Porters to call a taxi to take you to the hospital, and for an emergency at any time you should ask the Porters to call an ambulance.
-The College Nurse (Mrs Victoria Manellari) is available in her office in St Swithun's (Staircase VI, Room 3) during Full Term (and in 0th and 9th Weeks) on Monday and Tuesday from 11.00 am to 1.00 pm, on Wednesday from 2.00 pm to 4.00 pm, and on Friday from 12.00 pm to 2.30 p.m. (no surgery on Thursdays) (see section 47, below).
+The College Nurse (Mrs Victoria Manellari) is available in her office in St Swithun's (Staircase VI, Room 3) during Full Term (and in 0th and 9th Weeks) on Tuesday from 12.30 pm to 3.30 pm, Wednesday from 9.00 am to 12.30 pm, and Thursday from 12.30 pm to 3.30 pm, but will be able to see students on other days by prior arrangement: before coming to see her, please always email her on v.manellari@nhs.net to arrange an appointment (see section 47, below).